WTHG

-WTHG (104.7 FM) is a commercial radio station licensed to Hinesville, Georgia, and serving the Savannah metropolitan area.
-It airs a classic hits radio format that borders on classic rock.
-It avoids most pop and dance artists, such as Michael Jackson, Madonna and Whitney Houston, played by many classic hits stations.
-Its playlist includes several Southern rock hits each hour.
+WTHG (104.7 FM) is a commercial radio station licensed to Hinesville, Georgia, United States, and serving the Savannah metropolitan area.
+It airs a classic hits format that includes classic rock and southern rock, branded "The Hawk".
 It is owned by WRGO-FM Radio, LLC, with studios on White Bluff Road in Savannah.

-WTHG is a Class C3 station.
-It has an effective radiated power (ERP) of 12,000 watts.
-The transmitter is on County Line Road near Dawson Road in Hinesville.
-WTHG carries the syndicated John Boy & Billy wake-up program in morning drive time.
+WTHG's transmitter is sited on County Line Road near Dawson Road in Hinesville.